 Cracks, blown render, spalling masonry and damp patches

-Exposure to rain, pollution, shade and prevailing weather
+Exposure to rain, pollution, shade and the prevailing weather

 Specification

-A wall coating specification should start with the substrate, not the colour chart.
-The survey needs to confirm whether the wall can breathe, whether repairs are needed and whether the existing finish is sound enough to overcoat.
+It starts with the substrate, not the colour.
+The survey has to confirm the wall can breathe, what needs repairing, and whether the existing finish is sound enough to overcoat at all.

-Where the wall is suitable, the route can include cleaning, repairs, stabilising primers and a protective exterior coating system.
-Where the wall is not suitable, the recommendation should say that clearly before money is wasted.
+Where the wall is suitable, the route runs cleaning, repairs, a stabilising primer and a protective system.
+Where it isn't, we say so before anyone spends money on a finish that won't hold.

 Specification